florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Active Email Editor EN.md

 # Step 7.
 Finding the e-mail template in the back-office application

-Now that we have created an active e-mail template on the Florishop we should be able to see it in the Florisoft application too.
+Now that we have created an active e-mail template on the FloriShop we should be able to see it in the Florisoft application too.
 To check this follow the following steps:

 1. Open the Florisoft application if you didn't do that already.
 2. Click on the '*offers*' button (may vary depending on user's language)
 3. Within the offers menu click on the '*print*' button (see image 1 below)
 4. You should now be prompted with a print options menu, click on the print layout dropdown.
-Within this dropdown you should see your template like so 'FTS_template name here'(See image 2 below).**Note:** the templates created within the Florishop active mail module are indicated with a 'FTS_' prefix.
+Within this dropdown you should see your template like so 'FTS_template name here'(See image 2 below).**Note:** the templates created within the FloriShop active mail module are indicated with a 'FTS_' prefix.

 ***Images:***